yqli00000/CLASP/README.md

 ## Main Results

-The following PATE-Forensics results are reported in the paper, not obtained from runtime smoke tests.
+The following CLASP results are reported in the paper, not obtained from runtime smoke tests.
 Values retain the scales used in the paper.

 ### DDL-X